-Item 905001 Topsoil (Obtained on Site or Removed from Stockpile) - per cubic yard Item 905002 Topsoil (Obtained on Site or Removed from Stockpile) (Alternative 1) - per cubic yard per cubic yard
+Item 905001 Topsoil (Obtained on Site or Removed from Stockpile) - per cubic yard

 The publications listed below form a part of this specification to the extent referenced.
 The publications are referred to within the text by the basic designation only.